 Power stabilization will probably be the most demanding laser stabilization task in future gravitational wave detectors.
-Technical power noise on the laser can couple via many paths into the gravitational wave channel: asymmetric arms and radiation pressure noise, deviation from the dark fringe, radiation pressure noise.
-Advanced LIGO requires a relative intensity noise (RIN) of around $10^{-9}/\sqrt{\text{Hz}}$ in the interferometer input beam.
+Technical power noise on the laser can couple via many paths into the gravitational wave channel.
+Advanced LIGO requires a relative intensity noise (RIN) of around $10^{-9}/\sqrt{\rm Hz}$ in the interferometer input beam.
 The accurate sensing of the needed 500 mW laser power at that location is difficult and the signal is still contaminated by pointing, polarization, and potentially even frequency noise.
 Ongoing research is needed to understand these couplings and reach the required stabilities.